Fruit Crops Edition

 1st – June 13-16

-Tarnished Plant Bugs; and Other Catfacing Insects: Catfacing insects are active, and activity is increasing with dry weather and summer temperatures.
+Tarnished Plant Bugs; and Other Catfacing Insects: Catfacing insects are active, and activity has increased with the current weather pattern.
 Very little recent fruit feeding has been observed.

 Thrips: If the current dry spell continues Flower Thrips may become an issue in highly colored ripening fruit, especially in poorly managed ground covers that contain clover or other flowering weeds.
 Thrips damage appears as “silvering” and usually appears on fruit close to harvest.
 If populations are high damage can be extensive.
 Presence of thrips may be scouted for using a beating tray to detect the presence of adults and nymphs in the tree.
 Flowering weeeds and shrubs on orchard edges may also be scouted by shaking flowers onto a beating tray or a sheet of paper.
 Delegate or Entrust at the highest labeled rate are the usual recommended materials for thrips in stone fruit.
 Lannate may be effective in some orchards but has not worked well in recent years.
 These materials all have short PHI’s and may be applied close to harvest when damage typically appears.
 Thrips have also been observed to mark cherries.
 Damage is different than peach and appears as a dark streak in a similar pattern as silvering.
-Refer to the NJ Commercial Tree Fruit Production Guide for more information.
+See the NJ Commercial Tree Fruit Production Guide for more information.
+Thrips activity was observed in ripening nectarines this past week in southern counties.

 Apples and Pears: